 #2 Don’t Ignore It

 Ignoring the letter or putting it off won’t make it go away.
 In fact, it is one of the worst things you can do.
 Doing so will likely signal to the IP owner that a lawsuit is the only way to resolve the matter and, once the lawsuit is initiated, it can be much more difficult and costly to resolve than it otherwise would have been.
 Doing nothing is not the answer, and it may make things worse.
 Realize that ignoring the letter puts you at greater risk for a lawsuit and possibly enhanced damages.
 See step 3.

 Calling your legal counsel should be the very first thing you do when you receive a cease-and-desist letter.
 Your counsel will be able to go over the letter’s accusations with you, thoroughly evaluate your options, develop a strategy, and work with you to respond in a way that best serves your business.
 But developing a plan doesn’t end with just calling your legal counsel.
 It is important to be open with your counsel about business information that may inform a response strategy, including when you started selling the product or using the mark or image; any associated revenues or related agreements; past dealings or communications with the IP owner; and any intellectual property you own that might give you some leverage in negotiations or a lawsuit.
 Any details like this you provide will only help your counsel formulate an appropriate response strategy, so you can focus on running your business again.

-Adam Szymanski is a patent attorney and litigator whose practice focuses on intellectual property disputes, including patent and trademark infringement, trade dress enforcement, false advertising cases, and contract disputes.
+Jeff Ali is a patent attorney and litigator whose practice focuses on intellectual property disputes, including patent and trademark infringement, trade dress enforcement, false advertising cases, and contract disputes.
 He helps entrepreneurs and companies of all sizes overcome legal challenges with strategies that fit their business objectives.